kaliop/twig-express/README.md

 *[Download][DOWNLOAD].
 Unzip.
 Write [Twig templates][TWIG_HOME] and see the result.*

-TwigExpress is a the Twig templating engine, plus a few tools, packaged in a single file.
+TwigExpress packages the Twig templating engine and a few tools in a single file.
 Our goal is to make Twig easy to get started with if you’re a designer or a front-end developer, without having to use a big PHP framework or a CMS.

 *Features*